LionCityGaming/recently-added/README.md

                 additionalField:
                   field:
                     1: date_added
+### Note:

-Note: Script supports 50 most recently added Movies and TV Shows, sorted from most recent (0) to earliest (49).
-This limit can be changed in the script.
+  - Script supports 50 most recently added Movies and TV Shows, sorted from most recent (0) to earliest (49).
+  - This limit can be changed in the script.

+### Acknowledgement:
 Special thanks to haytada, MountainGod, and Plancke in the Homepage Discord for all their help in making this happen!